jasonkneen/nl.fokkezb.form/guides/forms/README.md

 	}

 ### Override style
-The `Ti.UI.TableViewSection` is created using a `.section` class, unless you have set it to something else.
+The `Ti.UI.TableView` is created using a `.table` class.
 As of Alloy 1.4.0 you can use this class to [override the style using a theme](https://jira.appcelerator.org/browse/ALOY-378) for the widget's `widget.tss` file.